clalil/FizzBuzz_JS/README.md

 2 === '2' (false)

 Question #4:
 To the best of your knowledge please explain why we are moving (number % 5 === 0) to the top?
+Answer: In the FizzBuzz kata, numbers are divided by 15, 5 or 3.
+Since 15 must be at the top for all tests to pass (because it is divisable by both 5 and 3), perhaps it would be most logical to proceed with 5 and finally 3 since 15 is divisible by 5 and === 0 using modulus, however, 5 is not divisible by 3 when the remainder has to be === 0?